 4. Articles about your area from other blogs or news sites.
 It’s not just about keeping your business front of mind – you need to keep feeding the desire to come back to your part of the world.
 It’s also a good way to maintain a relationship with fellow tourism businesses if you share their articles (the same with local bloggers).

 5. Put links to your blog occasionally (if you have one).
+If you don’t have one, then let us blog for you!

 6. Exclusive discounts.